InfinityAlgo-Academy/LightHouse/docs/authenticated-pages.md

 See [a working demo at /docs/recipes/auth](./recipes/auth).

+View our full documentation for using [Lighthouse along with Puppeteer](https://github.com/GoogleChrome/lighthouse/blob/master/docs/puppeteer.md).

+You may want to use Puppeteer's [`page.setCookie`](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagesetcookiecookies).

 ## Option 2: Leverage logged-in state with Chrome DevTools

 The Audits panel in Chrome DevTools will never clear your cookies, so you can log in to the target site and then run Lighthouse.
 If `localStorage` or `indexedDB` is important for your authentication purposes, be sure to uncheck `Clear storage`.